 Travelers taking to the skies during the COVID-19 pandemic should be aware of current mask mandates.
 The TSA and CDC are in charge of the rules and regulations for airports, airlines, and passengers.
 Their basic rule is that all travelers over the age of 2, regardless of vaccination status, must wear a mask when in an airport or on a plane.
-These regulations will be in place until at least March 18, 2022.
+These regulations were recently extended to April 18, 2022.
 Here are a few more specifics you might like to know.

 What Kinds of Masks Are Allowed?